Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields

 For the absolute values of the propagators, $|{\varsigma}^{\rm E-HH}_n|$ and $|{\varsigma}^{\rm E-LH}_n|$, only their temperature dependences have been discussed previously~\cite{costello2023breaking}.
 To have a more systematic comparison between theory and experiment in the Hamiltonian reconstruction, we incorporate the information contained in the absolute values, $|{\varsigma}^{\rm E-HH}_n|$ and $|{\varsigma}^{\rm E-LH}_n|$.
 As mentioned in Sec.~\ref{SEC:eh_propagators} and discussed in Appendix~\ref{APP:propagation_sidebands}, the experimentally measured electron-hole propagator $\varsigma^{\nu}_n$ ($\nu={\rm E-HH,E-LH}$) differs from the theoretical electron-hole propagator ${\mathbb Q}^{\nu}_n$ by a proportionality factor ${\mathcal T}_n$, which accounts for the effects regarding propagation of the NIR-laser and sideband fields within the layered structure of the sample.
-The factor ${\mathcal T}_n$ depends on the thicknesses of the materials in the sample and the refractive indices of the materials at the frequencies of the NIR-laser and the $n$th-order sideband.
-These refractive indices may also have been modified by the intense THz fields present during the HSG process, particularly at frequencies corresponding to optical transitions near the band edge of the bulk GaAs~\cite{liu2002adiabatic,tong2008excitonic}.
+The factor ${\mathcal T}_n$ depends on the thicknesses of the materials in the sample and on the refractive indices of the materials at the frequencies of the NIR laser and the $n$th-order sideband.
+These refractive indices may also be modified by the intense THz fields present during the HSG process, particularly at frequencies corresponding to optical transitions near the band edge of the bulk GaAs~\cite{liu2002adiabatic,tong2008excitonic}.
 An in-depth discussion of the THz-field-modulated dielectric functions of the materials in the sample, along with the determination of the factor ${\mathcal T}_n$, is beyond the scope of this paper.
-Figure~\ref{FIG:decay_propagator} shows the absolute value of the propagator $\varsigma^{\nu}$ with respect to its value at the lowest detected sideband order $n_0=12$ in nine of the 36 polarimetry experiments by using a left-handed circular polarization (helicity -1) for the NIR laser (see Fig.~\ref{FIG:propagator_decay_all} in Appendix~\ref{APP:sup_data} for data from all 36 polarimetry experiments and calculation of the error bars).
-Within the limited range of sideband orders considered in this paper, $12\le n\le 38$, which corresponds to approximately 48\,meV in the continuum states, we observe significant variations in the absolute values, $|{\varsigma}^{\rm E-HH}_n|$ and $|{\varsigma}^{\rm E-LH}_n|$.
-We thus assume that the variation of ${\mathcal T}_n$ remains insignificant within the investigated sideband-order range, and equate the ratio $|\varsigma^{\nu}_n/\varsigma^{\nu}_{n_0}|$ to $|{\mathbb Q}^{\nu}_n/{\mathbb Q}^{\nu}_{n_0}|$ for fixed laser parameters.
+Figure~\ref{FIG:decay_propagator} shows the absolute value of the propagator $\varsigma^{\nu}_n$ with respect to its value at the lowest detected sideband order $n_0=12$ for nine of the 36 polarimetry experiments performed by using a left-handed circular polarization (helicity -1) for the NIR laser (see Fig.~\ref{FIG:propagator_decay_all} in Appendix~\ref{APP:sup_data} for data from all 36 polarimetry experiments and calculation of the error bars).
+Within the range of sideband orders considered in this paper, $12\le n\le 38$, which corresponds to approximately 48\,meV in the continuum states, we observe substantial variations in the absolute values, $|{\varsigma}^{\rm E-HH}_n|$ and $|{\varsigma}^{\rm E-LH}_n|$.
+Based on the theoretical analysis of the THz-field-modulated absorption spectra~\cite{liu2002adiabatic,tong2008excitonic} and the measured refractive index of GaAs~\cite{sell1974concentration}, we assume that the variation of ${\mathcal T}_n$ remains insignificant within the investigated sideband-order range, and equate the ratio $|\varsigma^{\nu}_n/\varsigma^{\nu}_{n_0}|$ to $|{\mathbb Q}^{\nu}_n/{\mathbb Q}^{\nu}_{n_0}|$ for fixed laser parameters.
 The ratio $|\varsigma^{\nu}_n/\varsigma^{\nu}_{n_0}|$ can also be qualitatively described by the analytic form in Eq.~\ref{EQ:propagator_analytic}, which gives